Wobbulator

 A wobbulator is an electronic device primarily used for the alignment of receiver or transmitter intermediate frequency strips.
 It is usually used in conjunction with an oscilloscope, to enable a visual representation of a receiver's passband to be seen, hence simplifying alignment; it was used to tune early consumer AM radios.
 The term "wobbulator" is a portmanteau of wobble and oscillator.
 A "wobbulator" (without capitalization) is a generic term for the swept-output RF oscillator described above, a frequency-modulated oscillator, also called a "sweep generator" by most professional electronics engineers and technicians.
 A wobbulator was used in some old microwave signal generators to create what amounted to frequency modulation.
 It physically altered the size of the klystron cavity, therefore changing the frequency.

 When capitalized, "Wobbulator" refers to the trade name of a specific brand of RF/IF alignment generator.
-The Wobbulator was made by a company known as "TIC" (Tel-Instrument Company) although some units branded "Allen B. Du Mont Laboratories" and "Stromberg-Carlson" are rumored to exist.
+The Wobbulator was made by a company known as "TIC" (Tel-Instrument Company) although some units branded "Allen B. Du Mont Laboratories" and "Stromberg-Carlson" are rumoured to exist.
 These were apparently made under some form of license and branded with the name of the licensee, much as Radio Corporation of America through subsidiary Hazeltine Corp., licensed its KCS-20A television chassis design (used in models 630TS, 8TS30, etc.) to other television manufacturers (Air King, Crosley, Fada, et al.) for production under their brand names.
-The Wobbulator generator, designated model 1200A, combined sweep and marker functions into a single self-contained pushbutton-controlled device which, when connected to an oscilloscope and television receiver under test, would display a representation of the receiver's RF/IF response curves with "markers" defining critical frequency reference points as a response curve on the oscilloscope screen.
-Such an amplitude-versus-frequency graph is also often referred to as a Bode (pronounced "bodee") plot or Bode graph.
+The Wobbulator generator, designated model 1200A, combined sweep and marker functions into a single self-contained pushbutton controlled device which, when connected to an oscilloscope and television receiver under test, would display a representation of the receiver's RF/IF response curves with "markers" defining critical frequency reference points as a response curve on the oscilloscope screen.
+Such an amplitude-versus-frequency graph is also often referred to as a Bode (pronounced "bodee") graph or Bode plot.